cstashko/STIFMaps/README.md

 # Repo Contents
 -[network_training.ipynb](./network_training.ipynb): Jupyter notebook for training the model presented in the manuscript
 -[STIFMaps.ipynb](./STIFMaps.ipynb): Jupyter notebook for creating STIFMaps out of an input image using trained networks
+-[test_cases](./test_cases): Example images to use with 'STIFMaps.ipynb' to see the pipeline in action

 # System Requirements